 “A cup that is already full has no room to receive.” – A Zen Proverb

-Nobody else can love you unless you do.
-If your cup is full of defenses and hurt from all those outdated rejection encounters, you cannot receive the love you desire.
+If your cup is full of defenses and hurt from all those outdated rejection encounters, you have no room for receiving love.

 When we subconsciously send out signals of low self worth, what shoots back are situations and people that reflect it.
 Then we wonder why we keep getting into so-called rejection scenarios over and over again.